 Existing and increasing legal and regulatory requirements could adversely affect our results of operations.
 We are subject to a wide range of laws, regulations, and legal requirements in the U.S. and globally, including those that may apply to our products and online services offerings, and those that impose requirements related to user privacy, telecommunications, data storage and protection, advertising, and online content.
 Laws in several jurisdictions, including EU Member State laws under the European Electronic Communications Code, increasingly define certain of our services as regulated telecommunications services.
 This trend may continue and will result in these offerings being subjected to additional data protection, security, law enforcement surveillance, and other obligations.
 Regulators and private litigants may assert that our collection, use, and management of customer data and other information is inconsistent with their laws and regulations, including laws that apply to the tracking of users via technology such as cookies.
+In addition, laws requiring us to retrieve and produce customer data in response to compulsory legal demands from law enforcement and governmental authorities are expanding and the requests we are experiencing are increasing in volume and complexity.
 New environmental, social, and governance laws and regulations are expanding mandatory disclosure, reporting, and diligence requirements.
 Legislative or regulatory action relating to cybersecurity requirements may increase the costs to develop, implement, or secure our products and services.
 Compliance with evolving digital accessibility laws and standards will require engineering and is important to our efforts to empower all people and organizations to achieve more.
 Legislative and regulatory action is emerging in the areas of AI and content moderation, which could increase costs or restrict opportunity.
 For example, in the EU, an AI Act is being considered, and may entail increased costs or decreased opportunities for the operation of our AI services in the European market.

 How these laws and regulations apply to our business is often unclear, subject to change over time, and sometimes may be inconsistent from jurisdiction to jurisdiction.
 In addition, governments' approach to enforcement, and our products and services, are continuing to evolve.
 Compliance with existing, expanding, or new laws and regulations may involve significant costs or require changes in products or business practices that could adversely affect our results of operations.
-Noncompliance could result in the imposition of penalties or orders we cease the alleged noncompliant activity.
+Noncompliance could result in the imposition of penalties, criminal sanctions, or orders we cease the alleged noncompliant activity.
 In addition, there is increasing pressure from advocacy groups, regulators, competitors, customers, and other stakeholders across many of these areas.
 If our products do not meet customer expectations or legal requirements, we could lose sales opportunities or face regulatory or legal actions.